-Yesterday, Congressman Gerry Connolly (D-VA), Chairman of the House Subcommittee on Government Operations, and Representatives Cohen, Titus and Bass introduced legislation to rename the FBI Headquarters and remove any reference to J. Edgar Hoover.
+Yesterday, Congressman Gerry Connolly (D-VA), Chairman of the House Subcommittee on Government Operations, reintroduced legislation to rename the FBI Headquarters and remove any reference to J. Edgar Hoover.

 “It’s long past time to rename the FBI Headquarters.
 J. Edgar Hoover was a racist, a bigot, and a homophobe.
 He abused his power and trampled the civil liberties of Dr. King, anti-war protesters, his political rivals, and too many others.
 He is no role model for any time, and certainly not this one.
 Congress must right this wrong and rename this building,” said Rep. Connolly.

-The National Commission on Renaming the J. Edgar Hoover FBI Headquarters Building Act of 2020 would establish a commission to review the name of the FBI Headquarters and provide recommendations on the redesignation accordance with following criteria:
+The National Commission on Renaming the J. Edgar Hoover FBI Headquarters Building Act would establish a commission to review the name of the FBI Headquarters and provide recommendations on the redesignation in accordance with the following criteria:

 The Commission would include 9 members with expertise in U.S. Government history or social justice issues: